-Back To Life: COVID Lung Transplant Survivor Tells Her Story
+'She Was So Sick': From COVID-19 Diagnosis To A Double Lung Transplant

 When they arrived, the doctors told Ramirez's mother, Nohemi Romero, that there was one last thing they could try.

-Ramirez was a candidate for a double lung transplant, they said, although the procedure had never been done on a COVID patient in the U.S. Her mother agreed, and within 48 hours of being listed for transplant, a donor was found and the successful procedure was performed on June 5.
+Ramirez was a candidate for a double lung transplant, they said, although the procedure had never been done on a COVID-19 patient in the U.S. Her mother agreed, and within 48 hours of being listed for transplant, a donor was found and the successful procedure was performed on June 5.

 At a recent news conference held by Northwestern Memorial, Romero shared in Spanish that there were no words to describe the pain of not being by her daughter's side as she struggled for her life.